 - Paid Research Internship Scheme – designed for our students to apply for Staff Projects and work as Research Assistants, gaining relevant skills in their subject area

 - Sandwich Year Provision– all our undergraduate courses are validated to allow our students the opportunity to undertake a year in industry, for work-based learning.
 Find out more about this from our current students.
+Here is our Year-in-Industry Handbook for opportunities.

 - Work-related learning.
 We have a dedicated Work-Related Learning Officer (Andrew Whitty) that supports students gain relevant experience in different industries.
 For example, helping students during their degree to obtain Short Term Placements, Summer jobs, 12 month Industrial Placements and Internships.